For junior pitcher Mike Saunders, waiting was the hardest part.

 “I had a pretty good idea that I would be drafted, but I didn’t know when, and to whom,” Saunders said.
 “It was tough to just sit there listening to the draft and wait until I finally heard my name called.”

-Saunders waited until the 24th round on Wednesday, when the Cincinnati Reds selected him with pick No. 742 overall.
-He is only the third SVSU player to be drafted, and the first since pitcher Brian Paluk was taken in the 50th round by the Los Angeles Dodgers in 1996.
+Saunders waited until the 24th round, when the Cincinnati Reds selected him with pick No. 742 overall.
+He is only the fourth SVSU player to be drafted, and the first since another pitcher, Brian Paluk, was taken in the 50th round by the Los Angeles Dodgers in 1996.

 “Absolutely everyone is ecstatic,” Saunders said.
 “It was kind of a shocker, the amount of people that have actually contacted me and congratulated me and wished me luck.
 I’ve had people that I hadn’t talked to since I was in first grade calling me and congratulating me.